sarEbrahimi/content-based-image-retrieval/README.md

   . cv2.HISTCMP_INTERSECT: Calculates the intersection between two histograms.
   . cv2.HISTCMP_BHATTACHARYYA: Bhattacharyya distance, used to measure the “overlap” between the two histograms.

+<h4>What did we do?</h4>
+  in #findHist implemented a function to capture the histogram